swiftlang/swift-evolution/proposals/NNNN-remove-customization-points.md

 It is also hard to find a good use case for reason 2 – whereas slight slowdowns from the presence of the customization points have been observed.
-While it is possible that a resilient type's `forEach` implementation might be able to eek out a small performance benefit (for example, to avoid the reference count bump of putting self into an iterator), it is generally harmful to encourage this kind of "maybe forEach could be faster" micro-optimization.
+While it is possible that a resilient type's `forEach` implementation might be able to eke out a small performance benefit (for example, to avoid the reference count bump of putting `self` into an iterator), it is generally harmful to encourage this kind of "maybe forEach could be faster" micro-optimization.
 For example, see [here](https://github.com/apple/swift/pull/17387), where error control flow was used in order to break out of the `forEach` early, causing unpleasant